 Vision Reissue Skate Decks

-Nowadays Vision still has a loyal following.
+Nowadays old school vision skateboards still have a loyal following.
 They also have produced a series of dope reissue decks even better than the originals due to improvements in gluing and pressing technology.

 Vision Psycho Stick Deck